polarsource/polar/docs/docs/payment.md

 ### Fees

 Polar has no fixed, monthly, fees.
-We take a 10% commission once transfers are made for successfully funded & completed issues and monthly subscriptions.
+We take a 5% commission once transfers are made for successfully funded & completed issues and monthly subscriptions.

-Payment processing fees apply in addition (Stripe).
+Stripe transaction- and payout fees apply before transfers. _We're covering this up until March 31st, 2024._

 ### Payouts